 Located at Seaford Rd Salford, UK, iQ Student Quarter, M6 6FN, is a highly sought-after student accommodation offering various living options, including ensuites and studios.
-Ensuring a comfortable stay, the property is within easy reach of prominent educational institutions such as the University of Salford, University of Law, and BIMM, positioning it as a prime choice for student accommodation in Salford.
+Ensuring a comfortable stay, the property by IQ Student Accommodation is within easy reach of prominent educational institutions such as the University of Salford, University of Law, and BIMM, positioning it as a prime choice for student accommodation in Salford.

 Salford in the UK, an integral part of Greater Manchester, is a bustling city with a vibrant student community and a rich educational landscape.
 Salford's historical significance and cultural fabric, along with modern amenities and student-oriented facilities, provide an enriching environment for both academic pursuits and social life.
 Nestled along the banks of the River Irwell, where Salford meets Manchester, Salford offers a blend of heritage, arts, culture, and scenic beauty.
 As a city and metropolitan borough of Greater Manchester, Salford comprises the towns of Salford, Eccles, Swinton, Pendlebury, Walkden, and Irlam.
 Explore Salford's rich heritage through its historic landmarks, such as the charming Worsley Village and Bridgewater Canal, which played a significant role in the Industrial Revolution.
 Discover the haunted Grade 1 listed Tudor house, Ordsall Hall, and relive 'The Smiths' legacy at Salford Lads' Club.
 Visit the Working Class Movement Library, one of the world's most unique libraries.